BoPeng/home-media-organizer/README.md

 hmo validate 2014 --remove --yes --file-types '*.jpg'
 ```

-**NOTE**: Please do not use `--remove --yes` for `mp4` files without manual verification. `ffmpeg` might fail to play the files even if the files are playable.
-Use `hmo validate` to get a list, try to open the files using various video players, confirming if the files are corrupted before removing them with the `--remove --yes` options.
+**NOTE**: `bmo validate` caches the result of file validation so it will be pretty fast to repeat the command with `--remove --yes`.
+If you do not want to use the cache, for example after you restored the file from backup, you can invalidate the cache with option `--no-cache`.

 ### Remove duplicated files